rishavkr0994/SER515-Team31-SoccerTournament/README.md

 ### Front-end Environment
 - Node >= 14.0.0 and npm >= 5.6
 ### How to run the front end
-1. Git clone the project to your workplace
+1. Git clone the project to your workplace.
 2. Open the project in the terminal and using command "cd front-end/soccer" to the soccer directory.
 3. Run "npm install".
 4. Run "npm start".
+### How to run the back end
+1. Git clone the project to your workplace.
+2. Open the project in the IDE and find the "SoccerApplication" Class under directory "src/main/java/com.ser515.soccer".
+3. Right click the class and choose "Run 'SoccerApplication'" option.